The Center for Global Development and Sustainability

 Identity and Gender-based Cyber Targeting and Vulnerability: Two Sides of the Same Coin

-This session examines Identity and Gender-based Cyber Targeting and Vulnerability of Minority-owned/led and Small/Medium Size Organizations.
-Minority-owned/led institutions are often considered easy targets for various reasons, some of which will be examined at this session.
+This session examines Identity and Gender-based Cyber Targeting and Vulnerability.
+Several categories of individuals, groups, and institutions are often considered easy targets for various reasons, some of which will be examined in this session.
 It is also known that hackers and cyber attackers often target their prey and even spend time in a dormant phase before they attack.
 Most of these attacks are proven not random but often calculated and trenchant.
 The session will shed light on these tactics and offer guidance on identifying and dealing with them.

 10:30 am – 12:00 pm.
 Parallel Panel Session 2:

-Cybersecurity Tools and AI: Boosting Organizational Level Cyber Security Needs within Minority-Owned/led Institutions
+Cybersecurity Tools and AI: Boosting Individuals and Organizational Level Capacity

-The session will discuss cutting-edge emerging research within the cybersecurity space that is currently being undertaken, tools being piloted, and the transformation they promise to offer to stakeholders such as Small-Medium Size Minority-Owned/led Institutions.
-It will explore how this will transform the adoption of new technologies and business models to the benefit of institutions.
+The session will discuss cutting-edge emerging research within the cybersecurity and AI space that experts are currently developing.
+The session will also discuss AI tools being piloted and the transformation they promise to offer stakeholders.
+It will explore how this will transform the adoption of new technologies and business models to the benefit of institutions in the future.
 The session will delve into the complexities and potentials of AI-powered tools for business expansion and innovation.
 Presenters will address crucial questions surrounding the ethical implications, responsible usage, and the role of multi-stakeholder partnerships in integrating AI into business models and frameworks for livelihood enhancement and security.
-The session will address and provide resources and tools available to improve organizations' cybersecurity posture including one-on-one consultation and interaction with cybersecurity experts.
+The session will address and provide resources and tools to improve organizations' cybersecurity posture.

 12:00 pm – 1:30 pm.